x-vin/covidcures/docs/src/naturopathic.md

 **These ingredients are admittedly very pungent or spicy or sour to the taste, especially to those who lack core strength, a healthy and pH-neutral body and digestive health.
 However, if they are consumed in the specific sequence described above, the discomfort due to their sharp taste can be minimized, according to Dr. Eapen.
 Ginger, which is the most alkalizing, and is also the most pungent to the tastebuds, is consumed first raw and whole, along with its skin, which is its most alkalizing feature.
 Turmeric water, which has the least pungency and alkalinity can be consumed in slightly warm water last, and washes away the sharpness of the previous ingredients consumed.
 It is recommended to have more turmedic water if needed after half an hour, in order to feel vitalized.**

 **<ins>Prescribed principles of a natural and healthy lifestyle for health:</ins>**
    1. The **timings of food are even more important than the type of food.** Awaken, bathe and have breakfast by sunrise, and around 8 AM.
 Have lunch around 12 PM, when the gastric juices are at their peak of function.
 Lunch consumed later in the afternoon can even be harmful.
 Dinner should be consumed by sunset.
    2. It is very important to **consume food that is predominantly (85 %) alkalizing**.
 If acidifying food is eaten, then alkalizing food must be eaten to offset or neutralize such food.
 After an acidifying meal like nonvegetarian food with commercial soft drinks like Coca Cola, the body is effectively imprisoned in a subsequent state of impaired immunity for about 12 hours.
    3. It is important to **reduce sugar intake and exercise regularly**.
    4. It is recommended to **emphasize superfoods like gooseberries, avocado, moringa, spirulina etc. in the diet.**
    5. Try to **choose a green habitat and communities should plant many trees in the environment that affect the ecosystem in a manner akin to "alkalizing" it by producing highly oxygenated "super air".** Though there has not been much research in this direction, maybe the coconut palm is such a tree, growing in abundance in southern India.
    6. It is very important to **avoid excessive exposure to EMF radiation**, such as through wifi.
 There are **many studies that evidence the paramount importance of intercellular communication, and wifi or EMF exposure interferes with these communication pathways, accelerating the process of ageing.**
    7. The doctor observed among healty centenarians in Africa that their habits are **regular and moderate**.
 Alcohol in moderation is deemed healthy but not when consumed in immoderate amounts.
 Drinking a Moringa tea everyday might promote good health.
    8. It is advisable to **consume locally growing medicinal plants** like Punarnava (in Sanskrit) in south India, also called Thazhuthama in Malayalam or Boerhavia diffusa, which rejuvenate vital organs like the liver and kidneys and strengthen immunity.
    9. The doctor and several others have observed a Covid-like illness in the months preceding the official recognition of the outbreak.
 Whether or not the disease is manmade, **the only sustainable antidote to the virus is for mankind to raise their natural immunity.**
    10. It is important for the detoxification of the body to **walk without footwear, in order to facilitate grounding and the passage of surcess electrons into the earth.**
    11. Milk is a white poison, and its calcium is not well absorbed by the body. **Dairy products are highly acidifying and are best avoided.** It is possible that the cardiovascular problems of lacto-vegetarian communities like the Brahmins are due to their consumption of milk and milk products like curd. **Milk has a strong kapha-producing effect on the body.**
    12. The night and darkness are as important for the body as daylight. **Artificial lighting, especially from screens, is best avoided.
 Sleep can be assisted by an alkalizing diet at dinnertime.** For example, dinner could consist of two bitter gourds lightly cooked with a little rice.
 This is highly alkalizing food, and would greatly assist proper sleep at night.
 Another example would be about 4-5 raw ladies' fingers.
 Yet another suggestion is a salad consisting of finely chopped cucumbers, carrots, two varieties of fruits like pineapples and apples, and a variety of seeds like almonds or peanuts or cashew nuts, consumed before dinner. **Fruits and fruit salads should be consumed before dinner to prepare the digestive ability in advance.
 The combined effect of these different items exceeds that of these items consumed individually.
 It is a mistake to use chemical sedatives to treat insomnia.**
    13. **Fasting is very important for health and should be compulsorily incorporated into one's life.
 Mahatma Gandhi's fasting was the reason for their inner strength and clarity of intellect.
 Intermittent fasting is very useful to maintain good health.** When, after the commencement of a fast, the body feels a craving for food, is the point at which the body switches over to utilising the hormone glucagon in drawing on its own stored reserves of energy (from using energy from digested food).
    14. **In order to prevent unhealthy bloating and gas formation after food, it is important to maintain the health of the gut biota.
 This is achieved by having meals at the proper times, completely eschewing from all artificial chemicals, consuming healthy vegetables and alkalizing foods as prebiotics and good probiotics like Yakult, fermented foods and Kefir.**

 ### Typical duration of treatment:
-Daily regimen for prevention of all disease
+Daily regimen for prevention of all disease.

 ### Outcome:
 It is said that this treatment is an excellent prophylaxis for and mitigation of Covid.

 ### Significant side effects:
-No adverse effects known, improved overall health and immunity
+No adverse effects known, improved overall health and immunity.

 ### Recommended quantity for stocking:
-Everyday foods stocked for the week, 75 g ginger, one pod garlic, 7 lemons for one person each week
+Everyday foods stocked for the week, 75 g ginger, one pod garlic, 7 lemons for one person each week.

 ### Price:
-Commonly stocked in kitchens, no extra cost
+Commonly stocked in kitchens, no extra cost.

 ### Suggested suppliers:
-Local grocers
+Local grocers.

 ### Further references:
    - [Covid-19 pandemic Q/A with Dr. Eapen Koshy | Lagos, Nigeria | Sri.
 P.V Behanan][124]